-- how to express one's belief in one's personal life and in the life of the Church (Cult); - how to live one's life in accord with the Christian message (Ethical Code).
+- what Catholics believe (creed) - how to express one's belief in one's personal life and in the life of the Church (cult); - how to live one's life in accordance with the Christian message (ethical code).

 As a sponsored ministry of the Sisters of St. Joseph, the school has a unique charism and mission that: